pulumi/docs/quickstart/index.md

 let api = createInstance("t2.nano", "web-server-api");
 ```

-We can run `pulumi plan` to see what changes this will make to our
+We can run `pulumi preview` to see what changes this will make to our
 infrastructure.
 Note that only one new resource is created - the security group
 and www instance are unchanged and so do not need to be updated or replaced.

 ```
-$ pulumi plan
+$ pulumi preview
-Planning changes:
+Previewing changes:
 + aws:ec2/instance:Instance: (create)
       [urn=urn:lumi:testing::webserver::aws:ec2/instance:Instance::web-server-api]
       ami            : "ami-7172b611"